 2. Quote.
-After the consultation, Michelle will provide you with a cost quote and a staging list, usually by email.
+After the consultation, Michelle will provide you with a cost quote.

 3. Contract.
 Upon acceptance of the quote, Michelle will provide a contract that must be agreed upon and signed.

 4. Deposit.
-With the signed contract, a deposit of 50% will be due.
+With the signed contract, a deposit of 50% will be due prior to staging.

 5. Schedule.
 Michelle will coordinate with you and/or your real estate agent to make an installation schedule and plan.

 6. Furnishing selection.
-Michelle will select and purchase, if necessary, furniture, artwork, lighting and accessories that suit your home.
+Michelle will select furniture, artwork, lighting and accessories that suit your home.
 This is all included in your staging fee.

 7. Installation.
 Typically, installation will take place primarily in one day.
 In larger homes, or if there are any unforeseen delays, two days may be required to complete the installation.
 Michelle will always communicate with you and/or your real estate agent regarding the progress and if any additional time may be required.